tobias-walle/ai.nvim/README.md

 1. Make sure you have [just](https://github.com/casey/just) installed.
 2. Download the required dependencies with `just prepare` (This includes [mini.test](https://github.com/echasnovski/mini.nvim/blob/main/TESTING.md)).
-3. Run the tests with `just test` OR run the tests of a single file with `just test_file FILE`.
+3. Run all unit tests with `just test`.
+4. Run a single test file with `just test-file FILE`.
+5. Update screenshots for UI tests with `just test-update`.
+6. Run API integration tests with `just test-api` (use `--debug` for verbose logging).